|AMB on Facebook|

 Add the two together we have:

-(0.5W + 0.6W) = 1.1WFrom this figure, it would be appropriate to choose a 1.5VA transformer.
+(0.5W + 0.6W) = 1.1WFrom this figure, it would be appropriate to choose a 1.5VA transformer to allow losses in the transformer itself.
 You should go through this calculation for the specfic voltage and current for your application.

-Even though the voltage regulator is rated for 1A to 1.5A, it is recommended that σ25 be used to supply no more than 300mA (continuous duty) with its default heatsink.
+Even though the voltage regulator is rated for 1A to 1.5A, it is recommended that the power dissipation on the regulator to be kept below 1.5W (continuous duty) with the default heatsink.
 For higher current applications please use the σ11 or σ22 power supply.

 Please also note that EI-30 transformers are available only in limited VA ratings (typically 1VA-4VA).
 For applications requiring a higher powered transformer, you should forego the σ24 mounting board and use an appropriate chassis-mount transformer.

 Please mount the power transformer far away from sensitive low-signal audio circuitry to avoid magnetically-induced hum and noise.

 Dual-rail power supplyA σ25 and a σ26 board can be used to build a dual-rail (positive and negative) power supply.
 The σ25 and σ26 should each have its own transformer secondary winding.
 You can use a transformer with two secondaries, or two separate transformers.
 The following diagram illustrates how to do this.